 You may receive personal data that you have provided to us in a transferable format (in accordance to Art.
 20 GDPR).

 You have the right to appeal.

 You have the right to file a complaint with the competent supervisory authority (in accordance to Art.
 77 GDPR).

 4.1.
 Server and logfiles

 Our hosting provider collects the following data for statistical evaluations: IP address of your computer at the time of access, date, time, content accessed, the page from which you reached our homepage, operating system and browser.

 On our website you will find one or more e-mail addresses where you can get in touch with us.
 We store the personal data transmitted with the e-mail.
 We process the data only for contacting you.
 The following data is collected: E-mail address, company, title, surname, first name, telephone number, and date and reason of contact.
 Legal basis for the processing of the data, which you transmit to us by mail, is a (pre)contractual obligation and/or your consent by the transmission of your data for the purpose of the establishment of contact.
 You can revoke this consent at any time with effect for the future (informally by e-mail or post).

-On our website you can fill in a registration form for the IPDET program.
+On our website you can fill in an application form for the IPDET program.
 We store the transmitted data from the input mask.
-We process the data only for the registration process with you.
-Here you can read which data is collected [Add LINK to Infotext Step 1].
-The legal basis for the processing of the data that you transmit to us via the registration form is a (pre)contractual obligation or your consent by transmitting your data for the purpose of registration.
+We process the data only for the application process with you.
+The data which is collected you can read in the application form, Step 2 “Data Processing Agreement”.
+The legal basis for the processing of the data that you transmit to us via the application form is a (pre)contractual obligation or your consent by transmitting your data for the purpose of application.
 You can revoke this consent at any time with effect for the future (informally by e-mail or post).

-Registration is required for registration.
-The registration serves exclusively the access to the registration form of the program.
-In the course of the registration e-mail address, password, title, surname, middle name, first name are recorded and stored for the purpose of registration.
+Registration on ipdet.org is required for application.
+The registration serves exclusively the access to the application form of the program.
+In the course of the registration e-mail address, password, title, surname, middle name, first name are recorded and stored for the purpose of application.

 Online presences in social media